mariosky/AngryBirdsITT_MSC/README.md

-# angry-birds-level-generation-CIG
+# angry-birds-level-generation
-Paper on generation of levels for Angry Birds, Laura's Bachelor's Thesis
+Level Generation Algorithm with Evolutionary Computation for the AngryBirds videogame